MartinThoma/MartinThoma.github.io/_posts/2011-09-21-setting-up-wordpress.md

 title: Setting up WordPress
 author: Martin Thoma
 date: 2011-09-21 19:36:18.000000000 +02:00
-categories:
-- The Web
+category: The Web
-tags:
-- WordPress
+tags: WordPress
 featured_image: 2011/09/WordPress-Logo.png
 ---
 This article is about creating a new WordPress blog.
 This includes installing and basic customization.